ArthurPieri/arthurpieri.github.io/content/Python - Mutable and Immutable types.md

 - str
 - list
 - dict
-- etc...
+- Etc...

-Those are the foundations of any program, but these data types can also be grouped into two different types
+Those are the foundations of any program, but these data types can also be grouped into two different types.

 ## Mutable vs. Immutable a straightforward explanation
 As the name implies, mutable types are types that can be changed, and immutable types are those that cannot.

-However, it is not so simple because we can think that, if I can change the content of a variable, then variables are mutable.
+However, it is more complex because we can think that if I can change the content of a variable, then variables are mutable.
 Or I know that tuples cannot be changed after they are assigned.
 Thus, it is immutable.
 And even tho the latter is immutable; it is not for that reason.

 ### Immutable types
 Here is a list of data types that are immutable in Python: